 Tools mistaken for whaling implements.

-The following is a collection of tools from other industries that are often mistaken as whaling implements.
-These tools are for farm work, logging, other fisheries, woodworking, sewer cleaners - practically anything that may in some way resemble a whaling implement.
-Frequenly called whaling tools are hay forks, hay harpoons, draw shaves, block knives, slicks, brush cutters, barking spuds, silage choppers, hay knives, grappels, eel spears, peaveys, etc. (Note: None of the following examples are from the New Bedford Whaling Museum).
+Various tools from other industries are often mistaken for whaling implements.
+These include farm tools, logging equipment, other fisheries gear, woodworking tools, and even sewer cleaners—essentially anything that might resemble whaling equipment.
+Commonly misidentified items include hay forks, hay harpoons, draw shaves, block knives, slicks, brush cutters, barking spuds, silage choppers, hay knives, grapples, eel spears, peaveys, and more.
+(Note: None of the following examples are from the New Bedford Whaling Museum).

 Hay hook for lifting bales of hay into the barn loft.

-A slick was a large wood chisel used for smoothing, such as the edges of boards planking a ship where they butted along the edge.
-The slick was pushed by the carpenter's shoulder.
-It was about three feet long.
+A slick was a large wood chisel used for smoothing surfaces, such as the edges of ship planks where they butted together.
+The carpenter pushed the slick with his shoulder, and it was about three feet long.

 Slick; a large wood chisel.

-The hay hook is often mistaken for a whale harpoon, probably because it somewhat resembles a single flue iron.
-The hay hook was shorther than a harpoon and was secured to a wood pole.
-It was thrust into a haystack and then withdrawn, pulling a sample of the hay from the center of the haystack.
-In this way a farmer could judge how dry the hay was.
-See "Hooks, Rings & Other Things, An Illustrated Index of New England Iron, 1660 - 1860," by Frank T. Barnes, p.
+The hay hook is frequently mistaken for a whale harpoon, likely because it looks somewhat like a single flue iron.
+However, the hay hook was shorter and attached to a wooden pole.
+It was thrust into a haystack and then withdrawn to pull out a sample of hay from the center, allowing farmers to judge the hay’s dryness.
+Refer to "Hooks, Rings & Other Things, An Illustrated Index of New England Iron, 1660 - 1860," by Frank T. Barnes, p.
 40, items 82 and 264.

 Bibliography Harpoons History Knives Lances Links Markings Non-Whaling